Does Medicare Cover Dental for Seniors?

 When trying to find a dental plan that works for you, here are some things to consider:

 - Check out your plan’s provider network.
-This is the group of dentists and other providers that have agreed to accept your dental insurance.
+This is the group of dentists and other providers who have agreed to accept your dental insurance.

 - Does your spouse have a dental plan through their employer?
 If so, you may be able to join their plan.